Kenya honors former President Kibaki with state funeral

 Associated Press

-NAIROBI, Kenya (AP) — Kenyans are paying their last respects to former President Mwai Kibaki in a state funeral service Friday that is attended by African leaders.
+NAIROBI, Kenya (AP) — Kenyans paid their last respects to former President Mwai Kibaki in a state funeral service Friday that was attended by African leaders.

 Kibaki, whose death was announced last Friday, has been praised by Kenya’s current leaders as a respected statesman.
 He was 90.